OulipianSummer/oulipiansummer.github.io/_posts/2024-05-29-welcome-to-linux-distributions.md

 tags: [welcome to linux, guide, linux, linux distros]
 ---

-Welcome back "Welcome To Linux", my user-friendly, non-technical guide to using Linux for personal computing!
+Welcome back to "Welcome To Linux", my user-friendly, non-technical guide to using Linux for personal computing!
 In the previous section of this guide, I introduced you to some of the basic information about the Linux operating system.
 In this post, we are doing to drill down a little further into a concept called distributions or "distros" for short.

 ## What Are Distros?